Gubna-Tech/RuneScape/README.md

 [Notepad++  Download](https://notepad-plus-plus.org/downloads/)

-## Acknowledgments:
-Special thanks to maestrith.com for the creation of AHK-Studio, a powerful AutoHotkey integrated development environment (IDE).
-I highly recommend AHK-Studio for developing and managing AutoHotkey scripts.

 ## Free Open Source Software:
 This software is distributed as Free Open Source Software (FOSS), which means it is available for use, modification, and distribution under an open-source license.
 As a FOSS project, this software will never require a one-time purchase fee or impose any monthly subscription costs.
 You are free to use and modify the software according to the terms of the applicable license.